Need help to innovate your hospital teaching?

 HHE: a guide to international innovative practice

 This a book will help the HHE teachers to match the potentials of the tools, resources and practices available in the LeHo Toolkit with the key theories and related good practices.
 It will be a support for the following ordinary activities and aspects of the HHE teachers.
-The guide is in progress and it will be available in September 2016.

 Recomendations to Policy Makers

-The EU Model
+Towards a EU Model

 Key Educational Factors